Timdenders/Colonization-Conquerors/Weekly Reports/2023_10_25_Weekly_Report.md

 - **Goals:**
   - Completion of Fort, Factory, and Crop-related mechanics.
 - **Progress:**
-  - Completed the implementation of Crop-related mechanics.
+  - Completed the base implementation of Crop-related mechanics.
     - Crop objects will now disappear on Tilemap after 1 - 5 rounds.
 Its life value will increase if it is rained upon, which will be implemented after rain/tropical storm mechanics are introduced.
       - Each one that disappears will decrease the player's food count by 500.
     - Added more warnings.